lynxman/hiera-consul/README.md

-[consul](http://www.consul.io) is an orchestration mechanism with fault-tolerance based on the gossip protocol and a key/value store that is eventually consistent.
+[consul](http://www.consul.io) is an orchestration mechanism with fault-tolerance based on the gossip protocol and a key/value store that is strongly consistent.
 Hiera-consul will allow hiera to write to the k/v store for metadata centralisation and harmonisation.

 ## Configuration